 - What Are the Best Ticker Symbols?

-Ticker symbols were printed on the paper strip that emerged from a ticker tape machine.
+Ticker symbols were printed on the paper strip from a ticker tape machine.
 This is the earliest known dedicated medium for communicating financial news like stock prices.

 The ticker tape machine was invented by Thomas Edison in the mid-1800s and was used until 1970.
 It is the first iteration of our modern-day stock ticker that is now entirely digital.

 Other stock exchanges around the world have their own sets of rules.
-The Toronto Stock Exchange in Canada has similar rules to the US exchanges.
+The Toronto Stock Exchange in Canada has rules similar to those of the US exchanges.

 In Asia, markets like the Nikkei in Japan and the Hong Kong Stock Exchange use numbers as ticker symbols.
-If you think abbreviations are difficult, try figuring out the company with just a four-digit number.
-Obviously, these stocks don’t have the same symbols as their ADR counterparts that trade in the US.
+If abbreviations are difficult, try figuring out the company with a four-digit number.
+These stocks don’t have the same symbols as their ADR counterparts that trade in the US.

-These are the shares that are most commonly bought by retail investors.
-Class A Shares are also known as common stock, which provides some sort of voting structure for shareholders.
+These are the shares that retail investors most commonly buy.
+Class A Shares are also known as common stock, which provides some voting structure for shareholders.
 Holders of these shares can participate in various governance votes as outsiders to the company.

-These are more rare.
-Although Berkshire Hathaway does have them.
+These are rare.
+However, Berkshire Hathaway does have them.
 Class B Shares have lower dividend priority and generally fewer voting rights.
 This always depends on the company and how they want to differentiate between the two types of shares.

-Similar to the other two types of shares but Class C shares often come with no voting rights at all.
-Because of this, they can trade at a slight discount to Class A shares.
+Like the other two types of shares, Class C shares often have no voting rights.
+Because of this, they can trade Class A shares at a slight discount.

 Is there an advantage to owning any of these specific types of shares?
-For a majority of companies, we will own the Class A shares of the stock.
+For most companies, we will own the Class A shares of the stock.

-But just in case you were curious as to why Alphabet and Berkshire Hathaway have different stocks with different stock symbols, now you know!
+But just in case you were curious as to why Alphabet and Berkshire Hathaway have different stocks with different TS’s, now you know!

-You would be surprised as to how many different symbol prefixes and suffixes there are.
+You would be surprised how many different symbol prefixes and suffixes there are.